elbosso/expect-dialog-ca/docs/buildpki.md

 `create_ca.sh`

+Before you do so you might want to consider making your life a little easier:
+The script offers an optional way to specify some of the information the user has to enter during this process beforehand - by writing an ini file named _ca_presets.ini_.
+This file has to reside in the current directory.
+Its format is `key="value"`.
+The double quotes can be omitted if the value does not contain spaces.
+Allowed keys at this time are:

+* countryName
+* organizationName
+* organizationalUnitName
+* commonName
+* base_url

 Then the script takes you by the hand and asks you a few questions.
 When it asks, what kind of CA you want to create - choose root CA. Only two things are important here (and from here on):